rycus86/demo-site/src/res/home/intro.md

 The whole process including the deployments is automated, the only manual step being the `git push` command.

 To see how it works go to the *Specs* tab or click the button below.
+If you have any questions or would like to know more about it, get in touch on Twitter: [@rycus86](https://twitter.com/rycus86)